On May 2, 1922 radio station WBAP officially began broadcasting.

 The Star-Telegram received its federal license to operate its “radio plant” on May 3.
 According to WBAP’s website, Secretary of Commerce Herbert Hoover named the station and said the call letters stand for “We Bring A Program.”
 But this clip from May 3 says that Radio Bureau chief William D. Terrell said the call letters stand for “Will Be At Party.”

-Either way, this announcement is buried on page 19 of a twenty-page newspaper, perhaps reflecting the doubts of publisher Amon Carter Sr. about the new technology.
+Either way, this announcement is buried on page 19 of a twenty-page newspaper, perhaps reflecting the doubts of publisher Amon Carter Sr. about the future of the new technology.
 What if radio was just a fad, like flappers or the foxtrot?
 Or, worse, what if radio was not a fad?
 What if it became popular and killed newspapers, as some predicted?
 So, Carter had hedged his bets.
-He had told circulation manager Harold “Hired Hand” Hough that Hough could spend “up to $300” to get a radio station on the air.
+He had told circulation manager Harold “Hired Hand” Hough that Hough could spend “up to $300” ($4,300 today) to get a radio station on the air.
 Carter had warned Hough: “When that $300 is gone, we’re out of the radio business.”

-That was ninety-four years ago.
+That was ninety-five years ago.

 The people who got WBAP radio onto the air in 1922 were pioneers, just as the people who would get WBAP TV onto the air in 1948 were pioneers.
 They were making it up as they went along.
-Suddenly Harold Hough found himself learning radio on the fly: He became program director, chief engineer, chief announcer.
+Suddenly circulation manager Harold Hough found himself learning radio on the fly: He became program director, chief engineer, chief announcer.
 And chief cowbell clanger: Early on the station adopted the sound of a cowbell as its audible logo.

 The station started with ten watts of power, which carried marginally farther than a shout.
 But technology advanced rapidly that year.
 By the end of the year the station would have three hundred watts, on its way by 1928 to the fifty thousand watts that make it one of the most powerful stations in the United States.